MicrosoftDocs/mixed-reality/mixed-reality-docs/eye-tracking.md

 ## Use cases
-Eye tracking enables applications and the Shell to track where the user is looking in real time.
-This will enable a whole new level of context and human understanding within the Holographic experience.
+Eye tracking enables applications to track where the user is looking in real time.
+This will enable a whole new level of context and human understanding within your holographic experience.
 This section describes the types of new interactions that become possible with eye tracking.

 ### User intent
 -	Context for other inputs such as voice, hands and controllers